lewandofskee/MambaAD/README.md

 ## Citation
 If you find this code useful, don't forget to star the repo and cite the paper:
 ```
+@article{he2024mambaad,
+      title={MambaAD: Exploring State Space Models for Multi-class Unsupervised Anomaly Detection},
+      author={Haoyang He and Yuhu Bai and Jiangning Zhang and Qingdong He and Hongxu Chen and Zhenye Gan and Chengjie Wang and Xiangtai Li and Guanzhong Tian and Lei Xie},
+      journal={arXiv preprint arXiv:2404.06564},
+      year={2024},
+}
 ```
 ## Acknowledgements
 We thank the great works [VMamba](https://github.com/MzeroMiko/VMamba), [VM-UNet](https://github.com/JCruan519/VM-UNet) and [ADer](https://github.com/zhangzjn/ADer) for providing assistance for our research.